gregnrobinson/slack-api-examples/README.md

 1. Go to https://api.slack.com/apps and create an application.
 Under ***OAuth and Permissions > Scopes > Bot Token Scopes*** add the following permissions:

-    - chat:write.public
+    - channels:manage
     - channels:join
+    - channels:read
-    - chat:write
+    - channels:history
-    - chat:write.customize
+    - users:read

 2. Copy the *Bot User OAuth Token* that starts with ***xoxb-*** and store it somewhere secure.
 This will be used to authenticate to to the Slack REST API.